KyrianU/Premier-league-Quiz/README.md

 ## Validator testing

-All of my HTML files for my website was tested using the
+All of my HTML files for my website was tested using the https://validator.w3.org/.
+All HTML files passed with flying colors

+All of my CSS files was tested using the https://jigsaw.w3.org/css-validator/.
+No errors reported